Tekateka/MechaCar_Statistical_Analysis/README.md

 ### Statistical test

 The best method to test the hypothesis is multiple linear regression model.
-Because we have 4 variables and the dependent variable, and all independent variables have continuous data typies.
+Because we have 4 variables and the dependent variable, and all independent variables have continuous data types.
 Additionally, this model can easly access the impact of fuel efficient and horse power on the cost of car.

 ### Data
-We need the following data to run the model:- fule efficiency both from city and highway, horse power and the cost of a car.
+We need the following data to run the model:- fuel efficiency both from city and highway, horse power and the cost of a car.
-Regarding sample size, as a rules of thumb we need 10 observations per variable, with approximately 50 total observations.
+Regarding sample size, as a rule of thumb we need 10 observations per variable, with approximately 50 total observations.